-Take the skills you've learned in the classroom and apply them in real-world experience.
+Take the skills you've learned in the classroom and apply them in real-world experiences.

-Along with a reference for future employers, in your specific field of engineering, you'll return with a new, first-hand knowledge of the world where you solve problems.
+Along with a reference for future employers in your specific field of engineering, you'll return with new, first-hand knowledge of the world where you solve problems.
 Explore the range of placements in west Michigan and across the globe.

 Requirements for internship credit

 The internship must consist of engineering work at an appropriate level for a minimum of nine full-time consecutive weeks.
 Students must:

 - Provide a written report of their activities under the signature of their supervisor to the Internship Coordinator, and

 - Make a formal presentation of the internship work done during the fall semester.
 This is typically done at the Internship Poster Session every October for returning sophomores and juniors.
 Seniors are asked to give oral presentations to first-year engineering students and students on an international internship will give a department seminar.
 (Posters are to be created electronically using the Engineering Poster Policy and Guidelines.)